GoldenGets/GoldenGets-Menu/README.md

 ## Features

-This script does not need to be updated because it uses Tunables Variables that are not dependent on the update version.

 ## Features that need updating

-but there are also some features that should be updated in the future when GTA Online is updated. list that might expire on the next update:
+In fact, most of these scripts are independent of the GTA Online update version.
+However, there are some features that should be updated in the future when GTA Online is updated.

 - Auto Resupply
 - Instant Sell